A comprehensive guide to trusts in the UK

-- the transfer of trust property from the trust to a beneficiary
+- the transfer of assets from the trust to a beneficiary

-- the document that authorises the transfer of trust property
+- the document that authorises the transfer of the trust assets

 A testamentary trust is a trust that is created before the date of effect, which is the death of the person who creates it.
 It is often established through a last will and testament.

 For testamentary trusts, the person who creates the trust is not called a settlor, but a testator.

 What are the different types of trust I can set up?

 Categories of trusts

 Just how many trust types are there?
 The short answer is a lot.

 It doesn’t help that quite a number of them overlap.
 A trust may actually fit the description of two or more apparently different types.